Destructive tornado outbreak expected to slam the South for second time in 8 days

 “DO NOT stay in a mobile home when a watch is issued.
 No Excuses!” tweeted Dan Satterfield, a meteorologist who spent years in Birmingham covering severe weather outbreaks.

-Average tornado warning lead time is just under 13 minutes at best, meaning it’s vital to have a plan in place before you need it.
+Average tornado warning lead time is around 10 minutes at best, meaning it’s vital to have a plan in place before you need it.
 That means being able to shelter in a basement, storm cellar or interior room, away from windows, on the lowest floor of a site-built location at a moment’s notice.

-If you can’t do that in just three or four minutes, relocate to somewhere you can — high risk days are days when you want to be close to a shelter at all times.
+If you can’t do that in just three or four minutes, relocate to somewhere you can — high-risk days are when you want to be close to a shelter at all times.

 “Know the location of the nearest shelter, or business that is open 24/7,” wrote James Spann, a veteran meteorologist at ABC 33/40 in Birmingham known for walking Alabamians through scores of historic outbreaks.
 “Know how to get there quickly.”